sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Alchemical grenades are thrown weapons with a range of 20/60 feet, and when an armed alchemical grenade hits a target it deals 1d6 force damage.
 This damage increases by 1d6 when you reach 5th level, 11th level, and 17th level (maximum 4d6).
 Whenever you hit a target with an alchemical grenade, each creature within 5 feet of the target makes a Dexterity saving throw or takes half as much damage as taken by the target (the target is immune to this effect).
 Whenever you miss with an armed alchemical grenade it explodes in a harmless location at the end of your turn.

 You can use this feature to arm a number of alchemical grenades equal to your proficiency bonus.
 Creating these alchemical grenades has no material costs.
 You regain all expended uses when you finish a short or long rest by mixing chemicals and soldering together new shells for later use.
-You cannot regain expended uses in this way if you donít have access to tools of artifice.
+You cannot regain expended uses in this way if you don√≠t have access to tools of artifice.

 Whenever you arm an alchemical grenade, you may select one of the following grenade types.